 PDC assists you with parking backwards.
-Acoustic signals warn you of the presence of an object behind the vehicle.
+Acoustic signals and a visual indicator warn you of the presence of an object behind the vehicle.
 To measure the distance, there are four ultrasonic sensors in either bumper.

-However, an acoustic warning does not sound until an object is approx. 24 in/60 cm from the corner sensors, or approx. 5 ft/1.50 m from the center sensors.PDC is a parking aid that can indicate objects when they are approached slowly, as is usually the case when parking.
+These sensors have a range of approx. 6.5 ft/2 m.
+However, an acoustic warning does not sound until an object is approx. 24 in/60 cm from the rear corner sensors, or approx. 5 ft/1.50 m from the rear center sensors.PDC is a parking aid that can indicate objects when they are approached slowly, as is usually the case when parking.
 Avoid approaching an object at high speed; otherwise, physical circumstances may lead to the system warning being issued too late.